Sacred Rage Project

 What gets me fuming is the fact that still, in a lot of countries, girls/women are barred from having an education (knowledge is power).
 That they are deemed only to be good enough for housework, having children, and being there for men's pleasure.

-Don't even get me started about Female Genital Mutilation.
 Why is it that women are not allowed to feel pleasure?
 Again, does that make us too powerful?
 I just can't believe that in this day and age, this practice is still being performed!

 AGGRESSION